 How do you plan to implement it?

-Youth will plant starter seeds into containers at the Meet and Greet held in March 2022, the Clean Greens farmers are available for instructing and overseeing their progress.
+Youth will plant starter seeds into containers at the Meet and Greet, the Clean Greens farmers are available for instructing and overseeing their progress.
 Schedules, work plans, parental releases for the programs' video productions will be available for the parent's signatures.
-Workplan will include going to the farm several times for hands-on farm training, attending workshops with our community partners, and supporting the market stands.
+Work plan will include going to the farm for hands-on farm training, attending workshops with our community partners, and supporting the market stands.

-Clean Greens program will make announcements for enrollment in the youth farm program to schools, community organizations, community churches, on social media networks, and will invite everyone to the youths' Meet and Greet for enrollment.
+Clean Greens program invites everyone to the youths' Meet and Greet for enrollment.
 The program director, assistant director, and a youth program coordinator will be available with the farmers, and other community professionals to implement the Clean Greens Youth program.

 The Meet and Greet is the first social gathering with the participants, parents, program administrators, farmers, and other community leaders that will have an active part in the youth program.